longturn/freeciv21/README.md

 The documentation is found on our [documentation website](https://longturn.readthedocs.io/).

+The WebAssembly build of Freeciv21 is playable at [freecivweb.com](https://freecivweb.com).

 Freeciv21 is maintained by folks from [longturn.net](https://longturn.net).
 We welcome pull requests, bug reports and simple suggestions!
 Get in touch on [Discord](https://discord.gg/98krqGm).

 Installation